-Groceries are in short supply at many stores, but many area restaurants are offering carry-out and curbside pickup options.
+Many area restaurants are offering carry-out and curbside pickup options.
 It’s a good way to not only get lunch or dinner, but also to support local small businesses who are hurting from social distancing.
 Click here for a list of downtown restaurants offering take-out and/or curbside pickup.
-Some restaurants are also offering meals to students who normally get breakfast and lunch at school.
-(Click here for the list of restaurants.)

 Tips for Service Workers

 Want to help workers in the food and beverage industry?
 They may be experiencing reduced hours or even closures at their places of work, so this is a way you can help make up for their lost tips.
 Click here to visit the Chattanooga Beverage Alliance site, and you’ll get a randomly selected person to tip.
 Pay by Venmo or CashApp.

 If you’re in the food or beverage industry and want to sign up to receive tips, do it here.